rsksmart/rskj/projNotes.md

 Eth Module
 - The `eth_estimateGas()` method has been modified to return the combined execution and rent gas consumed (via a reversible transaction, local call setting).

-- Example: this can be testted by running the node in regtest mode and then using RPC
+- Example: this can be tested by running the node in regtest mode and then using RPC

 ```
 root@5429dcd447b9:~/# curl localhost:4444